aazaff/startLearn.R/intermediateConcepts.md

      [1] "c"
      [1] "d"

-## Writing your own functions

-The best way to approach more complex problems, like

 ## A mystical rite of passage
 "The only way to learn a new programming language is by writing programs in it.
 The first program to write is the same for all languages: print the words ***hello, world.***" - Kernighan and Ritchie